Section 6.3: ASSP Operating Funds

 I. Purpose and Scope

-Under the ASSP bylaws, the House of Delegates is responsible for ASSP's broad fiscal policy while the Board of Directors is responsible for managing the affairs of ASSP.
+Under the ASSP bylaws, the Board of Directors is responsible for ASSP's broad fiscal policy and managing the affairs of ASSP.
 This Society Operating Guideline is intended to provide guidelines for the Finance Committee and staff to effectively manage ASSP operating funds.

 II.
 Operating Funds

 Operating funds are defined as those funds needed for the effective management of ASSP's day-to-day operations.
 Sources of these funds include:

 - Membership dues, registration fees and other revenue from ASSP operations;

 - Drawdowns from ASSP's investment accounts;

 With oversight from the Finance Committee, staff will work to optimize the use of these funds.

 Staff will establish commercial bank accounts necessary for the effective collection of cash and payment of expenses.
 These may include checking, savings, money market or other such commercial bank accounts.
 Staff will periodically review such arrangements with the Finance Committee.